Qiskit/documentation/docs/tutorials/assets/nuclear_sqd_pooled/fortran/README.md

 ## Differences from the Python tutorial

 The Fortran driver filters samples by nuclear symmetries and supports pooled or per-step diagonalization.
 It does **not** implement the Python notebook's self-consistent configuration-recovery loop.
-Circuit construction, selection, and resource settings also differ, so the two examples should not be expected to produce identical energies.
+Circuit construction, selection, and resource settings also differ, so independently sampled runs can produce different energies.
+For the same interaction, nucleus, and determinant basis, the two implementations should agree.
+Low sample retention can limit the accuracy of the Fortran result even when the Hamiltonian is correct.

 `nuclear_shell_parallel` is an optional coarray postprocessor built when the compiler and runtime support it.
 The default GNU build uses the single-image coarray runtime.
 After generating two step files, check it with: